isomerpages/moe-radinmaspri/_our-rmps-experience/PE, CCA & Aesthetics/P3 Modular CCAs.md

 to explore their interests and discover their talents before committing to a specific CCA for the remainder of their school journey.</p>
 <p>Our P3 students are organized into three groups, with approximately 70
 students per group.
-Each group will participate in three consecutive sessions, rotating through the three Modular CCAs.
+Each group will participate in two consecutive sessions, rotating through the three Modular CCAs.
 This rotational approach ensures that all students have the chance to experience and explore various interests.
-All students will complete 9 sessions by the end of their Modular CCA experience.</p>
+All students will complete 6 sessions by the end of their Modular CCA experience.</p>
 <p></p>